Over the years I've made quite a few mistakes with my blog. I’ve highlighted some here so you can hopefully avoid the same ones.

-The problem with hosting a blog through WordPress.com is that you don't have full control over customisation.
-WordPress owned and stored my content.
-I was also showing my blog's web address as being www.wordpress.davidairey.com rather than www.davidairey.com.
+The problem with using WordPress.com is that you don't have full control over customisation.
+Essentially, WordPress owned and stored my content.
+It also meant I was showing my blog's address as davidairey.wordpress.com rather than davidairey.com.

-In Jakob Neilsen's 2005 article on the top 10 blog mistakes, he had this as number 10:
+In Jakob Neilsen's 2005 article on blog mistakes, he had this at number 10:

 “Having a weblog address ending in blogspot.com, typepad.com, etc. will soon be the equivalent of having an @aol.com email address or a Geocities website: the mark of a naive beginner who shouldn't be taken too seriously.”

-There's also Lorelle on WordPress.com, who’s a guru on everything WordPress-related.
+There's also lorelle.wordpress.com — a guru on everything WordPress-related.

 Douglas Karr of The Marketing Technology Blog has this to add about self-hosting your blog: